feathersjs/docs/middleware/error-handling.md

 Many Feathers plugins (like the [database adapters](../databases/readme.md) and [authentication](../authentication/readme.md)) already throw Feathers errors, which include their status codes.
 The default error handler sends a JSON representation of the error (without the stacktrace in production) or sends a default `404.html` or `500.html` error page when visited in the browser.

-If you want to use your own custom error pages you can do so like this:
+If you want to use your own custom error pages you can do with a custom HTML formatter like this:

 ```js
 const error = require('feathers-errors/handler');